 Definition: A social media campaign is a coordinated marketing effort to reinforce or assist with a business goal using one or more social media platforms.
 Campaigns differ from everyday social media efforts because of their increased focus, targeting and measurability.

-A socialmediacampaign should focus around a singular business goal.
+A socialmediacampaign should focus around a singular business goal, whether it's on Facebook or Instagram.
 Common goals for a socialmediacampaigns include:

 Goals must be discrete and measurable.
-Before a campaign, obtain a baseline measure of your targeted metric and can track changes performance throughout the campaign and beyond.
+Before a campaign, obtain a baseline measure of your targeted metric so you can track changes and performance throughout the campaign and beyond.
 Goals are shaped by the means, the message and the target audience.
 Different demographics also have varying preferences for socialmedia platforms, so pick the platform suited to your target audience.